We’re glad to announce that London, United Kingdom-based space rock band Desert Ships are releasing a new single, entitled “Fire On The Moon.”

 “Fire On The Moon” is introduced by a dreamy wash of reverb before the first verse begins with its fuzzy electric guitar tones.
 As the track’s thoughtful lyrical passages are gently driven by steady percussion and resonant bass notes, sustained retro-sounding synths drone and oscillate, infusing “Fire On The Moon” with an ethereal and otherworldly atmosphere that adds further to its wonderfully dreamlike quality.
 “Fire On The Moon” is quite an enjoyable listen throughout, once again attesting to Desert Ships’ brilliant songwriting and superb musicianship.
 I would highly recommend this track to fans of garage rock, dream pop, shoegaze, and neo-psychedelia alike.

-Don’t forget to support this project and to follow on Instagram, Facebook, Twitter, SoundCloud, YouTube, and Spotify.
+Don’t forget to support this project and follow them on Instagram, Facebook, Twitter, SoundCloud, YouTube, Apple Music, and Spotify.
 You can also check out their official website.
 If you enjoy their art and are able to provide monetary support, you can download their music on Bandcamp or for virtual concerts you can go to songkick “Live from their sofa to yours”.

 It also helps to stream and share their music; you can obviously find it in the following Playlists: Less Than 1,000 Followers, Sickest & Dopest, Fresh Singles, Indie Only, and Alterindie State Of Mind.

 P.S.
 If you enjoy discovering new artists and fresh new music you can subscribe to this blog Less Than 1,000 Followers and follow the Playlist with all the artists that we have presented here!!!